tokio-rs/mio/README.md

 * Windows
 * iOS
 * macOS

+Mio can handle interfacing with each of the event systems of the aforementioned platforms.
+The details of their implementation are further discussed in the `Poll` type of the API documentation (see above).

 There are potentially others.
 If you find that Mio works on another platform, submit a PR to update the list!